 Plymouth Hoe, Space to breath

-Between the modern city and the sea, lies the Hoe.
-This open area of parkland houses many events throughout the year.
-It is where Sir Francis Drake reputedly finished his game of bowls before leading the successful attack on the Spanish Armada.
-Also on the Hoe there are many final memorials to the many fallen military heroes.
-The iconic symbol of the city, Smeaton’s Tower is here.
+Smeaton’s Tower, the iconic symbol of the city is here.
 This was the third lighthouse built on the dangerous Eddystone Rocks, it marked a breakthrough in lighthouse design.
 In 1882, after more than one hundred years service, it was part dismantled and rebuilt on the Hoe.
 Below the cliffs, you can find the lovingly restored Tinside Pool, an increasingly rare example of a 1930’s Art Deco Lido.

 The new Waterfront

-One of the most recent additions to the list of visitor attractions is Royal William Yard.
-This former naval victualling yard has many early nineteenth century grade one listed buildings.
-These solid stone buildings are being sympathetically converted to provide an exciting waterfront development.
+The most recent addition to the list of visitor attractions is Royal William Yard.
+This huge former naval victualling yard comprises of many early nineteenth century grade one listed buildings.
+These solid stone buildings are undergoing sympathetic updating to provide an exciting waterfront development.